isomerpages/singapore-customs-cms/_businesses/border-enforcement-of-intellectual-property-rights.md

 ---
 title: Border Enforcement of Intellectual Property Rights
-permalink: /businesses/border-enforcement-of-intellectual-property-rights/quick-guide-for-copyright-and-trade-mark-owners-and-licensees
+permalink: /businesses/border-enforcement-of-intellectual-property-rights/quick-guide-for-copyright-and-trade-mark-owners-and-licensees/
 ---
-# Quick Guide for Copyright and Trade Mark Owners and Licensees
+# Quick Guide to Border Enforcement Measures for Trademarks, Copyright, Geographical Indications and Registered Designs

 ## Seizure on request (Lodgement of Notice)

+If you are –

+* The owner or licensee of a registered trademark;
+* The owner or licensee of a copyright;
+* A producer or trader of goods identified by a registered geographical indication, or any association of such producers or traders; or
-The owner or licensee of a copyright or a registered trademark (the “requestor”) may give the Director-General of Customs (“Director-General”) a written notice stating that he requests the seizure of copyright infringing copies or trademark-infringing goods that are expected to be imported or exported.
-The requestor has to provide sufficient information:
+* The owner or exclusive licensee of a registered design;

+You may give the Director-General of Customs  a written notice requesting the seizure of goods that are expected to be imported or exported, and suspected to infringe the trademark, copyright, geographical indication or registered design in question.
+You will have to provide sufficient information:

-a\.
-To identify the infringing copies or goods; <br>
+a)  to identify the infringing goods;<br>
-b\.
-To enable the Director-General to ascertain the time and place where the infringing copies or goods are expected to be imported; and <br>
+b)  to enable the Director-General of Customs to ascertain when and where the goods are expected to be imported or exported; and<br>
-c\.
-To satisfy the Director-General that the copies or goods are infringing copies or goods.
+c)  to satisfy the Director-General of Customs that the goods are infringing.<br>

-A notice given to the Director-General is valid for the day the notice is given and another 59 days afterwards (i.e. for 60 days).
-Within this period, Singapore Customs will seize the infringing copies or goods if they are imported into, or are exported from, Singapore.
-The requestor and the importer or exporter will be informed of the seizure.
+Any such notice given to the Director-General of Customs is valid for the day the notice is given and another 59 days afterwards (i.e. for 60 days).
+Within this period, Singapore Customs will seize the identified goods if they are imported into, or to be exported from, Singapore.
+Once the goods have been seized, you and the importer or exporter of the goods will be informed of the seizure.

-The requestor has to institute an action for copyright or trademark infringement and notify the Director-General accordingly within 10 working days after the day specified in the notice of seizure by the Director-General.
-The time limit for initiating infringement action may be extended by a further 10 working days upon request by the requestor.
+Once informed of the seizure, you will have to commence an action for infringement of the trademark, copyright, geographical indication or registered design, and notify the Director-General of Customs accordingly, within 10 working days after the date specified in the notice of seizure given by the Director-General of Customs.
+The time limit for initiating infringement action may be extended by a further 10 working days, upon request.

 ## Ex-officio Seizure